Jump to content

 3) Briefing zone: Delivering the new fire safety regime

-• Steve Pomeroy (Welsh Government), Rebecca Rees (Hugh James)
+• Steve Pomeroy (Welsh Government)

 4) Improving homes and communities: Lessons from the Netherlands

-• Elly Lock (Community Housing Cymru), Julian Ransom (iON Consultants), Serena Jones (Beacon Cymru),
+• Elly Lock (Community Housing Cymru), Julian Ransom (iON Consultants), Serena Jones (Beacon Cymru)

 12.50pm Joint keynote | Stronger Together: The Radical Power of Partnership